 His first name is “Tadanori”.
 If you break down the name, “Tada” means free or non-paying and “nori” is a noun that comes from the verb “noru” meaning to board or ride on (like a train).
 So “Tada-nori” means free riding – someone who doesn’t pay his fare.
 (Of course, the Chinese character “平忠度” does not mean it like that.)

 So we say, “He was arrested as a Satuma-no-kami”.

 Thanks for sharing these interesting expressions with us Sadao! -Mama Lisa

 This article was posted on Wednesday, January 20th, 2016 at 3:10 pm and is filed under Books & Stories, Countries & Cultures, Fairy Tales, Generic Names for Men and Women, Japan, Japanese, John Doe, Languages, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.